LANGUAGE

 NAATI Certification

-NAATI-certified Romanian translators and interpreters are available in Australia, primarily in Melbourne and Sydney.
-Availability for specialised fields such as legal or medical interpreting may require advance booking.
+NAATI-certified Romanian translators are available in Australia, concentrated in Melbourne and Sydney.
+Medical and legal translation specialisations are accessible.